 It's a treat to go back to a garden you've fallen in love with and see it anew in a different season.

-Last time I was here it was, literally, blazing June with many of the flowering perennials at their peak
+Last time I was in The Hungry Cyclist's garden it was, literally, blazing June with many of the flowering perennials at their peak

 Now at the end of September its the turn of later flowering plants, fruit and trees.